About our COVID-19 research

 COVID-19 Home Visit Serology Study

-We have visited over 500 twins at home to collect samples and test participants for active traces of the virus that causes COVID-19, as well as antibodies.
+In 2020, we visited over 500 twins at home to collect samples and test participants for active traces of the virus that causes COVID-19, as well as antibodies.

 COVID-19 Personal Experience Study